Bitcoin btc

 ETH 2.0

 Ethereum 2.0 — also known as “Eth2 or “Serenity” — is an upgrade to Ethereum’s blockchain.
-This upgrade is intended to improve the speed, efficiency, and scalability of the Ethereum network.
-The goal is to process more transactions and reduce bottlenecks.
-Essentially, it’s a move to make the blockchain more efficient.
+This upgrade was intended to improve the speed, efficiency, and scalability of the Ethereum network.

 Ethereum investors who decide to secure their assets will help ensure the security and governance of the network.
 A “validator” or “Ethereum Staker” is someone depositing ETH.
 They are responsible for processing transactions as well as adding new blocks to the blockchain.
-This person receives a staking reward for their effort.
-As a strategy similar to Bitcoin mining or lending to earn passive cryptocurrency, ethereum staking can be used to earn passive income.

 Top 9 platforms to stake Ethereum